 - Spend one-on-one time with parents to help identify their strengths and interests.
 Ask what drives them to want to become more deeply involved.
 Understand what they are passionate about. - Give parents compelling reasons to become involved and to believe their involvement will be effective and personally rewarding. - Whenever possible, approach parent leaders at the initiation of a project or as a new policy or procedure is being considered.
-Avoid recruiting parents to simply "rubber stamp" decisions already made. - Provide a written job description or explanation to give parents an idea of what is expected of parent leaders in your organization. - Provide parents with information about the culture of the organization and compare similarities and differences between organizational culture and their own family culture. - Prepare parents in advance of the first meeting by briefing them on who will be there, what will happen at the meeting, and what their role will be. - Provide a mentor who can provide an informal orientation and training about the process of meeting and tasks to be accomplished by the group. - Give parents a written explanation of acronyms and plain language definitions of words used at the meetings or within the system. - Invite at least two parents to become parent leaders in any setting or group to avoid a lone parent feeling outnumbered or being perceived as the "token" parent. - Consider the population that is served by your program when recruiting parents.
-See Step Six to learn more about addressing culture, diversity and special needs.
+Avoid recruiting parents to simply "rubber stamp" decisions already made. - Provide a written job description or explanation to give parents an idea of what is expected of parent leaders in your organization. - Provide parents with information about the culture of the organization. - Prepare parents in advance of the first meeting by briefing them on who will be there, what will happen at the meeting, and what their role will be. - Provide a mentor who can provide an informal orientation and training about the process of meeting and tasks to be accomplished by the group. - Give parents a written explanation of acronyms and plain language definitions of words used at the meetings or within the system. - Invite at least two parents to become parent leaders in any setting or group to avoid a lone parent feeling outnumbered or being perceived as the "token" parent. - Consider the population that is served by your program when recruiting parents.